Skip to main content

 • Self-reliant: EUID does not rely on external services for the processing of real-time bidding (RTB) data.

-EUID Infrastructure
+Elements of the EUID Infrastructure

 The following sections explain and illustrate the key elements of the EUID infrastructure: